Awards & Honors

-The NRH City Secretary’s Office earned the Texas Municipal Clerk’s Office Achievement of Excellence Award.
+The NRH City Secretary’s Office earned the Texas Municipal Clerk Association's Achievement of Excellence Award.
 This award is given to those who meet or exceed statutory requirements and best practices in 12 areas including records management, government transparency, open meetings, elections, training and more.
 Only 43 cities across the state have been given this recognition.

 The NRH Economic Development Department was presented the International Economic Development Council’s Bronze Award in recognition of the city’s Business Improvement & Growth (BIG) program, which promotes real estate redevelopment and reuse.

 NRH was one of 50 cities to receive the Economic Excellence Award from the Texas Economic Development Council, which recognizes exceptional efforts and professionalism in the economic development industry.

 Economic Development Director Craig Hulse was honored with the Siegrid Charbonnet Community Spirit Award.
 This award is presented annually to a member of the Northeast Tarrant Chamber of Commerce who shows an enthusiastic spirit of cooperation and a consistent community spirit by volunteering time and effort to chamber events and community causes.
 The recipient is chosen by a vote of the chamber’s general membership.
 He was also recognized as the November Member of the Month.

 The Dallas-Fort Worth Clean Cities Coalition presented North Richland Hills with a Bronze Level Fleet Recognition Award and a Shining Star Award for efforts to reduce emissions and fuel consumption.